rancher/elemental-docs/versioned_docs/version-1.2/customizing.md

 2. The additional `cloud-init` files to be included into the installed system.
 They allow to perform custom operations at boot time.

-3. The installation hooks are evalutated at install time.
+3. The installation hooks are evaluated at install time.
 They allow to perform custom operations during the installation process (include extra software, set additional disks...).
 The same way `cloud-init` files can be included to perform custom operations during the live installation media boot time.